benofbrown/darksouls/DSIII_Low_Death.md

 - Sell all soul items, including boss souls, and any equipment you're not using.
 Also sell the *Twinkling Titanites*.
 - Upgrade your sword to *Sharp Sellsword Twinblades +7*.
 - Level up.
 Go in 10 level blocks, first *Vigour* then *Dexterity*.
+- **Equip the Shield of Want**
-- Warp to *Road of Sacrifices*, take the elevator up and kill the Fire Demon with the *Shield of Want* equipped.
+- Warp to *Road of Sacrifices*, take the elevator up and kill the Fire Demon.
 Grab the *Choranthy Ring* on the way down and run to the *Pit of Hollows* bonfire.
 - Warp to *Crucifixion Woods*.
 - Grab the *Blue Bug Pellet* on the way to the *Crystal Sage*.
 It's in the staircase going down opposite *Orbeck of Vinheim*.
 - Kill the *Crystal Sage*.